sanahmuz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Print result of 128 plus value in TRUEKNOWLEDGE and a new line Print result of POWERdividedbyDIVIDE
 Display result of BREATH to power LOVE
+Convert number from base 2 to base 10, 2 is in BINARY